 How do I book the exam?

 Booking the exam will depend on whether you are already an RCOphth member or previous exam applicant – or whether you are a first-time exam applicant:

 - If you already have a candidate number with log-in details or have sat the exam previously, you must book your exam here.
 Please DO NOT use the online application form below as this form is for first-time applicants only.

 - If you have NOT sat any of our exams before and are sitting our Refraction Certificate exam for the very first time, you MUST use this online application form:

 IMPORTANT: Please do not use multiple email addresses to complete the application form, as this will delay the approval process.
 If you have been asked for further documents, please email them to [email protected]

 If you have yet to sit the Part 1 FRCOphth exam or the Refraction Certificate you are required to submit attested proof of your medical degree certificates.
 If you are registered with the GMC or Irish Medical Council you must provide your number on your application form.

-If you are re-taking the exam or have already sat the Part 1 FRCOphth Exam you will have an online login which you can use to book the Refraction Certificate exam via our Book an Exam page.
+If you are re-taking the exam or have already sat the Part 1 FRCOphth Exam, you will have an online login which you can use to book the Refraction Certificate exam via our Book an Exam page.
 Our exams open at certain times throughout the year.
-If you are unable to find the Refraction Certificate Exam in the list of tests to book this means it has not opened for booking yet.
-A full calendar of all exams and their open and close dates is available here.
+If you are unable to find the Refraction Certificate Exam in the list of tests to book, this means it has not opened for booking yet.
+A full calendar of all exams and their open and close dates are available here.